brandonowens24/STA-5331/HW4-HierarchicalModel/README.md

 # STA 5331: Homework 4

 ## Bayesian Inference
 A normal hierarchical model to help with retail sales.
+See [RMD](https://github.com/brandonowens24/STA-5331/blob/main/HW4-HierarchicalModel/hw4.Rmd) for the full breakdown.

 ## The Data
 Takes a very small dataset from different packaging designs for a theoretical cereal company.